Context Chaos in AI-Assisted Development

 3. Requirement Drift

 As agents work and make implementation discoveries, original specifications don’t get updated.
 The gap between documented intent and actual implementation grows over time.
-The cost: Documentation becomes outdated immediately.
-New team members can’t trust specs.
-Technical debt accumulates invisibly.4.
+The cost: User intent drifts from documentation, leading to ambiguous behvaior from agents.
+Knowledge isn’t captured for future agents, and specifications become unreliable before work is finished.4.
 Agent Hallucinations & Amnesia

 Without persistent, structured task definitions, agents:- Repeat work that was already completed